 A.K.
-Burns is a filmmaker, artist and educator based in New York.
-Burns is currently focused on completing Negative Space is a cycle of four multi-channel video installations that takes science fiction as a point of departure.
-The opening episode, A Smeary Spot debuted at Participant Inc., NY in 2015, followed by Living Room in 2017 at the New Museum, NY.
-In 2019 the third work Leave No Trace, premiered at the Julia Stoschek Collection in Dusseldorf, Germany and the work was produced with the support of EMPAC at Rensselaer Polytechnic Institute, Troy, New York.
+Burns has exhibited internationally including recently at Palais de Tokyo, Paris, France; MMK Museum of Modern Art in Frankfurt, Germany; FRONT International: The Clevalnd Triennial for Contemporary Art in Clevland, OH; The Harvard Art Museums in Cambridge, MA; and Portland Insititute for Contemporary Art, in Portland OR.
+Burns is currently completing a decade long endeavor titled Negative Space which includes a cycle of four multi-channel video installations that take science fiction as a point of departure.
+The series of works was introduced with, A Smeary Spot debuting at Participant Inc., NY in 2015, followed by Living Room in 2017 at The New Museum, NY.
+In 2019 the third work in the series Leave No Trace, premiered at the Julia Stoschek Collection in Dusseldorf, Germany and the work was produced with the support of EMPAC at Rensselaer Polytechnic Institute, Troy, New York.

-A.K.
-Burns was 2018 NYSCA/NYFA Fellow in Interdisciplinary Art, a 2016 Radcliffe Fellow at Harvard University and a 2015 Creative Capital Foundation Visual Arts Award recipient.
-Burns’ work can be found in the permanent collections of The Museum of Modern Art, Solomon R. Guggenheim Museum and Los Angeles County Museum of Art, among others.
+In 2018, Burns was a NYSCA/NYFA Fellow in Interdisciplinary Art, in 2016 a Radcliffe Fellow at Harvard University and in 2015 a Creative Capital Foundation Visual Arts Award recipient.

 A.K.
 Burns is a Distinguished Lecturer and New Genres Area Head at Hunter College, Department of Art & Art History and serves as faculty in the MFA Film & Video department at Bard College.
-Burns is represented by Callicoon Fine Arts, NY; Michel Rein Gallery, Paris/Brussels; and Video Data Bank, Chicago.
+Burns is represented by Michel Rein Gallery, Paris/Brussels; and Video Data Bank, Chicago.